electrode-io/electrode/docs/chapter1/further-develop-component/develop-main-component.md

 # Develop Main Component

-#### Develop main high-level component
+#### Develop the main high-level component

-Replace the code in `<your-component>/packages/<componentName>/src/components/<your-component>.jsx` with the code below.
-Change all references from the literal `your-component or YourComponent` to your actual component name:
+Replace the code in following file:
+ `<your-component>/packages/<componentName>/src/components/<your-component>.jsx` with the code below.
+Change all references from `your-component or YourComponent` to your actual component name:

 ```js